 I’m glad you’re here!
-I put together this resource page so you have everything you need to put together your lean, minimalist wardrobe.
-Around here, we just call it a “Lean Wardrobe”.
+I put together this resource page so you have everything you need to build your lean, minimalist wardrobe.

 The Lean Wardrobe is a framework on how to approach building a wardrobe, regardless of your age, body type, or budget.
 Yes, the Lean Wardrobe is for you if you want a versatile, interchangeable set of clothes that you can wear every day, no matter where you’re headed.

 Why a Lean Wardrobe is different (not your typical “minimalist” wardrobe)

 Most minimalists would boast about the small amount of clothing they have.
 They may limit themselves to 10 or 20 pieces.